 The quest for an elixir of youth is never-ending.
 Yet there are surprising predictors linked to longer and more enjoyable lives: how much one earns, how healthy one is and how one spends one’s time.
 Neuroscientist Daniel Glaser discusses the joys and injustices of growing old with health equity expert Michael Marmot and the authors of two new books on ageing, Lynne Segal and Anne Karpf.

-Daniel Glaser is Director of Science Gallery London at King's College London.
-Until 2013 he was Head of Engaging Science at the Wellcome Trust and was a 2014 judge of the Man Booker Prize.
+Daniel Glaser is a neuroscientist, currently Director of the Science Gallery at King’s College, London.
+He was previously Head of Engaging Science at the Wellcome Trust and was a 2014 judge of the Man Booker Prize.